Nymfaio: Demographics

 Nymfaio had 158 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Nymfaio was populated by Aromanians.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Nymfaio was populated by Aromanians.

 Culture

 Sights

 Nymfaio hosts a Museum of Gold and Silver-smithery, Folklore, and History, inaugurated in 2000 and located in a traditional building in the centre of the village.
 It displays furniture, artisan jewelry, and religious silverware.
 There are also showcases displaying authentic costumes as well as photographs and other memorabilia of the Macedonian Struggle, including letters written by leaders of the Macedonian Struggle as Pavlos Melas and Germanos Karavangelis.

 The Environmental Centre ARCTUROS is active in the area, and manages an environmental protection center for brown bears and wolves one-and-a-half kilometres from the village.
 The center is home to 13 bears and several wolves that were believed too weak to survive in the wild.
 The information centre is open to the public for several months of the year.
 There are currently 6 functioning hotels in Nymfaio, as well as an Orthodox Church.
 Next to the church is an old cemetery dating to the 18th and 19th centuries.